emfhal/php-domain-generator/README.md

-# Welcome to PHP Domain Generator!
+# Welcome to phpWhois Domain Generator!
 The goal is to create a system for finding opportunities for free domain registration.